Mocking

 1. Creating a test double (providing an equivalent object in place of the real object)

-2. Stubbing the member function or member variable (specifying the behaviour of the functions and values of the variables)
+2. Stubbing the methods, resources and fields of the object (specifying the behavior of the methods, resources and values of the object fields)

 Create a test double